rutger-speksnijder/restphp/README.md

 ```sh
 composer require rutger/restphp dev-master
 ```
-Or you can download the library and create an autoloader for it (below is an example of how to do this).
+Or you can download the library from github.

 ## Configuration
 Before you start using RestPHP change the default config.php file located in the library's folder.